oliverwiegers/dotfiles/README.md

 - Go to Vimium preferences.
 - Open "Advanced Options".
 - Clear "CSS for Vimium UI".
-- Paste the genereted config into the empty text field.
+- Paste the generated config into the empty text field.
 - Save changes.

 ## Gallery